harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/permissions.md

 ---
-title: Permissions required
+title: Requirements
 sidebar_position: 1
-description: Permissions required to run Cloud Foundry chaos experiments.
+description: Requirements to fulfill before executing Cloud Foundry chaos experiments.
 ---

 This topic describes the permissions required to execute chaos experiments on the Cloud Foundry platform.